philips-labs/dct-notary-admin/README.md

 | Windows  | `choco install -y cmake` | [cmake-3.16.2-win64-x64.msi][]     |
 | MacOSX   | `brew install cmake`     | [cmake-3.16.2-Darwin-x86_64.dmg][] |

+### Accept Self signed certs in Google Chrome

+For Google Chrome to accept the selfsigned certificates please enable the option `allow-insecure-localhost` by navigating to [](chrome://flags/#allow-insecure-localhost) in your address bar.

+To only allow for the current certificate that is blocked type `thisisunsafe` with focus on the `Your connection is not private` page, the page will autorefresh once the full phrase is typed.
+In older versions of chrome you had to type `badidea` or `danger`.

 ## Build

 ```bash